 You have to set up the ad-hoc network firstly.
 So just follow the steps below:

-Step-1: Firstly, to get started, open the Control Panel and click on Network and Sharing Center.
+Step-1: Firstly, to get started, open the Control Panel, then go on Network and Internet, after that click on Network and Sharing Center.

-Step-3: You will get another connection dialog, just scroll down and find Manually connect to a wireless network.
+Step-3: You will get another connection dialog, just scroll down and find Manually connect to a wireless network, and then click Next.

 So just click next once you’re finished with all these.
 Uncheck Start this connection automatically.

 And you’re done.
 You will see that the network has been set up.
 But do remember that if you don’t check the Save this network box, the system will disappear once you disconnect from the ad hoc network.
 So, if you want to use it again, you have to do everything from the top.